nuagex/nuagex-labs/0830-VNS-Monitoring-Generic/README.md

 # CATS Docker Configuration

-To run CATS scripts on your lab, you will need to install cats container image locally to your machine.
+To run CATS scripts on your lab, you will need to pull cats container image locally to your machine.

 1. Make sure docker is running on your machine.
 2. Pull CATS container image on your local mahcine: